QuentinRa/blog.quentinra.dev/cybersecurity/random/crack_password/index.md

 <div class="row row-cols-md-2"><div>

 The `gpg` tool can be used to encrypt files, using a passphrase, which is like a password.
 It can also be used to sign something.
-For instance, GitHub allow you to sign your commits using GPG keys.
+For instance, GitHub allows you to sign your commits using GPG keys.

 To encrypt something, you could do this.
 It will generate a `file.gpg`